openreplay/documentation/content/tutorials/assist.md

 metaDescription: "How to setup OpenReplay Assist and support your end users through live screen and WebRTC."
 ---

-The truth is, session replay is a tool that every product and dev team needs once their product is in production.
+Session replay is a tool that every product and dev team needs once their application is in production.
 These tools allow them to understand how their final users interact with the product without the potential bias of a controlled user test group.
 With that information, they can understand things like user experience gaps, problems in the business logic due to incorrect interactions from the user, edge cases that need complex sequences of actions to be triggered, and many other options.

 However, there is one use case that traditional session replay tools can't really handle: live session support.